Mickey Lolich: 1969–1975

-In 1969, Lolich won 19 games and earned his first All-Star selection.
-He struck out 16 batters in a game twice in 1969, his career high.
-1971 marked the best season of Lolich's career when, he led the American League in victories (25), games started (45), complete games (29), strikeouts (308) and innings pitched (376), all career-highs.
-His 308 strikeouts is also a Tigers' team record.
+In 1969, Lolich went 19–11 with a 3.14 ERA, and earned his first All-Star selection.
+He struck out 16 batters in a game twice in 1969, his career high, and posted 271 strikeouts, his highest total to date.
+He lost a then-career high 19 games in the 1970 season despite a respectable 3.80 ERA, but he would bounce back the very next year.
+1971 marked the best season of Lolich's career, when he led the American League in victories (25), games started (45), complete games (29), and innings pitched (376), all career-highs, while his 2.92 ERA was the lowest to this point of his career.
+His 308 strikeouts in 1971, also a career high, remain a Tigers' team record through the 2025 season.
 At the 1971 All-Star Game which featured 21 future members of the Baseball Hall of Fame, Lolich pitched the final two innings to preserve the first All-Star game victory by an American League team since 1962.
 He finished second to Vida Blue in the 1971 Cy Young Award voting.
 Lolich became known for his endurance and his ability to pitch complete games.
 He reached the 300-innings pitched mark every season between 1971 and 1974.

 Lolich won 22 games and posted a career-best 2.50 ERA in 1972 to help the Tigers win the American League Eastern Division championship.
 He pitched impressively in the 1972 American League Championship Series against the Oakland Athletics, posting a 1.42 ERA in two starts.
-In Game 1, he pitched 10 innings allowing only 1 run before losing the game in the bottom of the 11th inning on an unearned run.
-He pitched nine innings in Game 4, again allowing only 1 run, but the win went to reliever John Hiller as the Tigers rallied in the 10th inning.
+In Game 1, he pitched 10 innings allowing only 1 run before losing the game in the bottom of the 11th inning after giving up two runs (one unearned).
+He pitched nine innings in Game 4, again allowing only 1 run, but the win went to reliever John Hiller after the Tigers rallied in the 10th inning.
 The Tigers eventually lost the series to Oakland in five games.
 He finished third in the 1972 Cy Young Award voting behind Gaylord Perry and Wilbur Wood.

-Lolich won 16 games in 1973 and 1974.
-However, the Tigers dropped to last place in the American League East.
+Lolich won 16 games in both 1973 and 1974.
+However, the Tigers dropped to last place in the American League East as the team transitioned to younger players.
 In 1975, Lolich eclipsed Warren Spahn’s Major League Baseball record of 2,583 career strikeouts by a left-handed pitcher.
-Although Lolich pitched effectively in 1975, the Tigers' poor performance continued as they failed to provide him with much offensive support.
-He received only 14 runs of support during a 14-game stretch in which his win–loss record was 1–13, even though he managed to post a respectable 3.88 earned run average in that period.
+Although Lolich pitched effectively with a 3.78 ERA in 1975, the Tigers' poor performance continued as they failed to provide him with much offensive support during a 12–18 season.
+He received only 14 runs of support during a 14-game stretch in which his win–loss record was 1–13, even though he managed to post a respectable 3.88 earned run average during that span.